allenmurfee/murfee-module-2-challenge/README.md

 ## Description

 This project is a portfolio website built from scratch using only HTML and CSS.
-The reason for building this project was to have a webpage where I could easily present information about myself and link to my CSS projects.
+The reason for building this project was to have a webpage where I could easily present information about myself and link to my coding projects.
 While building this site, I answered a lot of questions I had regarding CSS, mainly pertaining to flexbox.
 I learned the quirks of flexbox, such as what needs to be applied to parent elements vs. child elements, how to use flex-grow and flex-shrink, how to incorporate flexbox with responsive layouts, and more.
 I also learned the importance of building a website that is friendly for all devices using a responsive layout.

 ## Installation